jmcerrejon/misapuntesde/src/2013/04/remote-monitoring-with-an-rc-car-arduino-and-the-raspberry-pi-translated-link.md

 ---
 id: 137
 title: Remote monitoring with an RC car, Arduino and the raspberry pi (translated link)
+description: Remote monitoring with an RC car, Arduino and the raspberry pi (translated link)
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-04-22 13:45:00